Young People Vs Entrepreneurship

 The report was gathered by YouGov and commissioned by Google – Its responses were based on 1,000 British teenagers aged 15 to 18.

-Young people are well in their right to need a secured career, after years of studying since the job market is unpredictable.
+Young people are well in their right to need a secured career, after years of studying in the job market is unpredictable.

 We believe these exemplars are those keeping the entrepreneurial fire burning for Britain.

 Check out these five student entrepreneurs who set up their own ventures while at University and their thoughts on government support for future founders.